sar-sql: The Script Formerly Known as MySAR

 I will be participating in OpenSQL Camp in Portland, OR next month.
 I’m sure I will have an opportunity to review my ideas with the old friends I’ll be meeting there.
 Stay tuned.

-6 comments on “sar-sql: The Script Formerly Known as MySAR”
+6 Responses to “sar-sql: The Script Formerly Known as MySAR”